 Best Non-Waterproof Hiking Boots for Women

 Here are my favorite non-waterproof hiking boots and shoes.
-The Oboz Arete has become my go-to for warm climates – I wear them on day hikes in the desert, on walks around the neighborhood, and as everyday shoes when I’m traveling in my van in warm weather.
+The Oboz Katabatic has become my go-to for warm climates – I wear them on day hikes in the desert, on walks around the neighborhood, and as everyday shoes when I’m traveling in my van in warm weather.
 The Oboz Bridger Vent and Sawtooth Mid hiking boots are great options for warm weather backpacking trips and hiking in general when you want more ankle support.